danyshaanan/cli-mandelbrot/README.md

 * * *
 ### TODOs

-* Cache last result to avoid recalculating when doing the inverse of last movement.
-* Use cached last result to avoid recalculating most of the screen when moving with 'wasd'.
+* Use last cached result to avoid recalculating most of the screen when moving with 'wasd'.
 * Pre-calculate next assumed movement.

 * * *